 No. It’s true the intake gaskets in GM vehicles failed at an extremely

 high rate.
 However, the root cause of the intake manifold gasket failure was the poor design of the gasket and not the Dex-Cool.
 Specifically, GM changed their intake manifold gaskets to a plastic carrier with silicone sealing strips around the edge.
-Over time, the plastic softened, causing coolant to leak into the crankcase or out of the engine.
+Over time, the anti-corrosion additives in DexCool softened the plastic, causing coolant to leak into the crankcase or out of the engine.
 Some have claimed that chemicals in the Dex-Cool softened the plastic, eventually eating through it and causing the leak.

 The Dex-Cool coolant may have reacted with the plastic.
 But is that the fault of Dex-Cool or the use of an inappropriate type of plastic?